• Art magazine

 If such thoughts have ever gone through their heads when a work of art was watched and they could not let go of it, it was very likely that it was an abstract work of art.

-What is abstract art? - a comprehensive definition
+What is abstract art? - characteristics and definition

 Abstract art - also referred to as "objectless art" or "non -representative art" - is a collective drawing for the 20th century, which appears after 1900.
 It uses the artistic designs, partly or completely from the object, and thus has a intersection with cubism.